Brahmaloka

 Brahmaloka (Sanskrit: ब्रह्मालोक, IAST: Brahmāloka) or Satyaloka (Sanskrit: सत्यलोक) sometimes refers to the realm of Brahma, the creator god, a member of the Trimurti along with Vishnu and Shiva, along with his consort Saraswati.
 It is also referred to as Brahmapura, in the Puranas.
 Brahmaloka also refers to the abode of Brahman.

 Brahmaloka is described to be 60,000,000 miles above the Prajapati loka and is considered to be of great soteriological significance.
 It is a sphere where the inhabitants never again know death, dwelling perpetually in the company of yogins, and drinking the excellent nectar of yoga.

 Location

 In the center of Brahmaloka is Brahmapura, a huge palace where Brahma resides.

-Description
+In Hinduism

+Ancient Hindu texts explain a layered vision of the universe.
+At the top side Brahmaloka, essentially the highest level possible.
+The texts posit a "temporary" heaven in which death is still possible.
+Brahmaloka is a "final heaven" that sits above even the realm of Indras and other gods.

 Brahmaloka is a realm composed entirely of Brahman, considered superior to the Svarga loka and full of immortal energy, knowledge and bliss.
 It is also known as the planet of the Bhagavān.

 The above statement shows that Brahmaloka is an eternal Vaikuntha that is neither created nor located within the material realm and is a home for the Supreme Soul.